stnlabz/stn-miner/README.md

  - Shares Attempted `A`
  - Shares Confirmed `C`

- Designed to work with the STN_labz Stratumd which interfaces with the Stn-Chain.
+ Designed to work with the STN-Labz Stratum Server which interfaces with the Stn-Labz Threat Block Chain.
+  - This creates and maintains a typical blockchain loop.

+## Future
+Pay per block